Shohei Ohtani: 2017: Final season in the NPB

-Los Angeles Angels
+Los Angeles Angels (2018–2023)

-On December 8, 2017, Ohtani agreed to a deal with the Los Angeles Angels.
-The deal was finalized the next day.
-On December 13, it was revealed that Ohtani was diagnosed with a first-degree UCL sprain in his right elbow.
-He received a platelet-rich plasma injection to treat the injury.
+On December 9, 2017, Ohtani signed his deal with the Los Angeles Angels.
+On December 13, it was revealed that he had been diagnosed with a first-degree UCL sprain in his right elbow and received a platelet-rich plasma injection to treat the injury.

+Initial reception by American media

+Ohtani's debut MLB spring training in 2018 was disastrous and the majority of American news sources were extremely disappointed, concluding that he could not accomplish even one of his two-way abilities.
+Over two spring games against major leaguer batters, in just 2.2 innings pitching he gave up three home runs and had a 27.00 earned run average (average ERA for MLB pitchers was 4.14 that year).
+He completed his five spring training games, three against minor leaguers, with an 11.70 ERA in pitching, and with 4 hits in 32 at bats, for a slashline of .125/.222/.125 (avg/obp/slg, average of .248/.318/.409 for MLB batters that year).
+Several major newspapers suggested he needed plenty of Triple-A minor league appearances before starting for the Angels.
+By the end of Ohtani's impressive 2018 MLB regular season, the American media admitted they wrote off Ohtani far too early.

 2018: AL Rookie of the Year

-Prior to the start of the season, the Angels announced that they would continue to use Ohtani as both a hitter and a pitcher.
-Ohtani started as the designated hitter on Opening Day, March 29, against the Oakland Athletics, singling in his first at-bat.
+Before the start of the season, the Angels announced that they would use him as both a hitter and a pitcher.
+Ohtani started as the designated hitter on Opening Day, March 29, against the Oakland Athletics, singling in his first at-bat off of Kendall Graveman.
 On April 1, he made his pitching debut, striking out six batters in six innings while allowing three runs, to pick up his first MLB win.
 On April 3, Ohtani hit his first MLB home run, a 397-foot three-run homer against Josh Tomlin.
 On April 6, he hit his third home run in three days, becoming the first Angels rookie to do so.
 In only his second start on the mound on April 8, Ohtani took a perfect game through 6⅓ innings before allowing a hit.
 Overall, Ohtani pitched seven scoreless innings while striking out 12.
-Making his third start pitching on April 18 against the Boston Red Sox, Ohtani exited after two innings due to a blister on his right middle finger.
-On June 6, Ohtani left the game after a blister on the same finger.
-Two days later, he was placed on the disabled list for the first time in his MLB career due to a Grade 2 UCL sprain in his right elbow.
+On June 8, he was placed on the injured list for the first time in his MLB career due to a Grade 2 UCL sprain in his right elbow.
 He received platelet-rich plasma and stem-cell injections to treat the injury.